cnoe-io/reference-implementation-aws/README.md

 3. Run Terraform.
 Terraform is responsible for:
     - Managing AWS resources necessary for the Kubernetes operators to function.
 Mostly IAM Roles.
     - Install components as ArgoCD applications.
 Pass IAM role information where necessary.
+    - Apply Kubernetes manifests such as secrets and ingress where information cannot easily be passed to ArgoCD.
     - Run all the above in an order because installation order matters for many of these components.
 For example, Keycloak must be installed and ready before Backstage can be installed and configured.

 ```mermaid